stalj/prg-basics/07-Arrays/06-Arrays.md

    ...
    ```

 1. The weather station measures temperature once a day.
 The measurement results for each day in March are stored in an array.
-Write a program that analyzes the temperature based on the observations from March and displays the following report:
+Write a program that analyzes the temperature based on the observations from March and prints the following report:

    ```
    TEMPERATURE REPORT